Program Director: Shahla Wunderlich, PhD, RD, FACN

 - Satisfactory completion of all didactic component requirements.

-Orientation to the Dietetic Internship usually begins the day after Labor Day and runs for two weeks.
+Orientation to the Dietetic Internship usually begins in late August with supervised practice rotations beginning in September.
 There are no rotations on Thanksgiving.
 Holiday recess/make-up weeks are provided over the December holiday period and in March.
 There is no class on Memorial Day.
 Graduation takes place the third week in June.

-The Dietetic Internship will hold an Open House for prospective applicants the second Saturday in January, January 12, 2013, in University Hall, Room 4008 from 10 am-noon.
+The Dietetic Internship will hold an Open House for prospective applicants the second Saturday in January in University Hall, Room 4008 from 10 a.m.-noon.
+For 2016, this will be January 9.
 All aspects of the program will be presented, including the application process, program requirements and rotations, sites, and the graduate courses.
 Please call the Internship at 973-655-4172 to RSVP, or for information in case of inclement weather.
+Parking location instructions will be given at time of RSVP call to the Dietetic Internship number above.

 Dietetic Internship Centralized Application System (DICAS)

-As of 2011, the program will be using the on-line centralized internship application known as DICAS (Dietetic Internship Centralized Application System), which may be accessed at https://portal.dicas.org.
+Applications for the Dietetic Internship should be submitted to DICAS (Dietetic Internship Centralized Application System), which may be accessed at https://portal.dicas.org.
+The Montclair State University Dietetic Internship participates in the Spring computer match.
 Follow the directions listed for the on-line application.
 The following information will be required:

 - Personal statement in 1,000 words or less.
 Questions to be addressed in the personal statement include: